childrenofhope/childrenofhope/about/teachers.md

 <div class="ui hidden divider"></div>
 <p>
   Hello Parents!
-My name is Rebecca Paterson and I am excited to return for my third year at Children of Hope as an Assistant Teacher.
+My name is Rebecca Paterson and I have been an Assistant Teacher at Children of Hope since 2019.
 I truly adore working with preschool aged kiddos as each day is full of colorful imagination, growing independence and amazing discovery.
 </p>
 <p>
   My husband, Todd, and I moved to Ahwatukee from St. Louis in 2001 and we have been in love with the beautiful state of Arizona ever since.
 We have two children, Brody and Sophie.
 Brody is a Freshman at ASU and Sophie is in 7th grade at Altadena Middle School.
 Sophie is a proud alumni of Children of Hope.
 She started in the Toddler Class (Mrs. Pierce was a teacher in her class☺) and continued until graduating from Pre-K. Children of Hope has always held a very special place in our family’s heart, and we have so many fond memories of when Sophie attended.